-At Iver Village Junior School we want every child to achieve their potential academically but also to grow up to be well rounded individuals and upstanding citizens.
+At the Iver Village Junior School, we want every child to achieve their potential academically but also to grow up to be well rounded individuals and upstanding citizens.
 One way we try to do this is by providing lots of clubs after school to encourage our children to find their own interests and talents.
-We want them to be confident, self-assured, motivated and eager to learn new things.
+We want them to be confident, self assured, motivated and eager to learn new things.

 Talk time: What are your strengths at school?
 What do you enjoy doing at school?
 What clubs do you go to?
 Is there anything at school you would like to get better at?
 How can we help you do this?
 Talk to your teacher!

 What a fantastic day!
 Yesterday, the whole school spent the day learning about each year group's chosen country.

 Year 3s learnt about Italy, finding out about the ancient Romans, making lovely mosaic flowers and birds, writing about the mosaics and ending the day making pizzas!

 Our Year 4s decided on Australia as their country to learn about and found out where in the world Australia is, learnt about the animals and culture, learnt some Australian school songs and made kangaroo burgers!